Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 - **Scalability and Stability**: The project aims to build a high-performance backend system to ensure the platform's scalability and stability.

+### 3. Data Security

+- **Regulatory Compliance**: Australia has stringent regulations related to data security and privacy, including the Privacy Act 1988 and the Australian Privacy Principles (APPs).
+Phoenix Driver will ensure compliance with these regulations to protect user data and privacy.

+- **Encryption and Protection**: Implementing advanced encryption technologies and secure protocols will safeguard user information, maintaining trust and confidentiality in all transactions.

+### 4. Face Recognition Technology

+- **Available Technology**: Face recognition technology is available and increasingly accepted in Australia, providing additional security and convenience features for driving services.
+This technology can be used for driver verification and ensuring service authenticity.

+- **User Experience Enhancement**: By integrating face recognition capabilities, the platform can streamline user authentication processes, enhance security measures, and offer personalized user experiences.

 ## Legal and Policy Feasibility

 ### 1. Regulations